Spunge/octothorpe/README.md

 - Fold pattern grid to notes in key / all notes
 - shift + row 0x31 -> move zoom viewport
 - Make it possible to offset pattern start in phrase
-- Use pattern indicator as indicator of base note offset?

 Velocity
 - Show velocity of notes in grid by color of note?